pryv/dev-site/source/guides/webhooks.md

 ## Use case: Counting steps application

-*In this section, we describe a real-life use case : the example of a device (a step counter) connected to a fitness application and the integration of webhooks in this particular case.*
+*In this section, we describe a real-life use case : a device (a step counter) connected to a fitness mobile application and the usage of webhooks notifications to alert XXX (find better use case as)*

 Let’s imagine that you've created an application storing its data on a Pryv.io platform that tracks the number of steps a user does everyday and you want to be able to notify him when he reaches a certain number of steps during the day.